 Step 1 This WA award summary applies to businesses in the state industrial relations Is the business in the state system.
-The state system covers businesses (and their employees) that system? operate as: ✓ sole traders unincorporated partnerships unincorporated trust arrangements. incorporated associations and other non-profit bodies that are not trading or financial corporations This summary does not apply to businesses in the national industrial relations system which operate as: Pty Ltd businesses incorporated partnerships or incorporated trusts incorporated associations and other non-profit bodies that are trading or financial corporations For more information visit the Which system of employment law applies page.
+The state system covers businesses (and their employees) that system? operate as: ✓ sole traders ✓ unincorporated partnerships unincorporated trust arrangements. incorporated associations and other non-profit bodies that are not trading or financial corporations This summary does not apply to businesses in the national industrial relations system which operate as: Pty Ltd businesses incorporated partnerships or incorporated trusts incorporated associations and other non-profit bodies that are trading or financial corporations For more information visit Which system of employment law applies .
 If the business or organisation is in the national system visit the Fair Work Ombudsman website www.fairwork.gov.au

-Step 2 The Fruit Growing and Fruit Packing Industry Award applies to businesses in Is the business covered by the the state industrial relations system which are in the fruit growing and fruit Fruit Growing and Fruit Packing packing industry, including the preparation of land, cultivation, planting, care, Industry Award? picking, handling, treating, packing and dispatching of all fresh fruits including tomatoes on or from gardens, farms, orchards and in packing sheds.
-Employees engaged by labour hire companies in the state industrial relations system to work in the fruit growing and fruit packing industry are also covered by this WA award.
+Step 2 Is the business covered by the Fruit Growing and Fruit Packing Industry Award?
+The Fruit Growing and Fruit Packing Industry Award applies to businesses in the state industrial relations system which are in the fruit growing and fruit packing industry, including the preparation of land, cultivation, planting, care, picking, handling, treating, packing and dispatching of all fresh fruits including tomatoes on or from gardens, farms, orchards and in packing sheds.
+Employees engaged by labour hire companies in the state industrial relations system to work in the fruit growing and fruit packing industry are also covered by this WA award. by this WA award.